asbet/Backend-Prayer-Times/README.md

 🔔 Firebase Integration

-1.This project supports push notifications for upcoming prayers.
-2.Create a Firebase project.
+Create a Firebase project.

-3.Get your Server Key from the Firebase console.
+Get your Server Key from the Firebase console.

-4.Add it to appsettings.json under "Firebase".
+Add it to appsettings.json under "Firebase".

-5.Devices can register using the /api/Notifications/register endpoint.
+Devices can register using the /api/Notifications/register endpoint.

 ---
 🗄 Database Notes